 Click Open Kibana.

-Launching Kibana from the Elastic Cloud console, will seamlessly log you on as the user who created the deployment.
-However, additional users will want to use the Kibana endpoint link, provided within the console once configured.
+Launching Kibana from the Elastic Cloud console will seamlessly log you on as the user who created the deployment.
+However, additional users will want to use the Kibana Copy endpoint link provided within the console once configured.

-Once you create other end users, such as someone who may be tasked with running reports, they’ll click Log in with Elasticsearch after following this endpoint link.
+Once you create other end users, such as someone who may be tasked with running reports, they’ll click Log in with Elasticsearch after following the Kibana endpoint link.

 As the administrator, you can also utilize this link by choosing to Log in with Elastic Cloud and entering the same credentials you used to log in to the Elastic Cloud console when creating the deployment.
 This provides the highest administrative privilege.

 Ingesting sample data

 We know you’re eager to look at real-world data in Kibana.
 Elastic provides sample data you can add, which is a wonderful way to get familiar with visualizing real-world data without spending too much time on configuring data ingestion.

 |Tip: Check out our getting started with Kibana webinar to gain some insight into Kibana, your window into the Elastic Stack.
 You can also take a free Kibana fundamentals course!|

 As of deployment version 7.10, when you log into Kibana for the first time, you’ll see the Observability Overview page, since we’re using the Elastic Observability solution for this example.

 There are also helpful links to get you started in the Resources section.